jianhuayang/ExperienceDay/README.md

 ![Android Codename](http://techtoward.com/wp-content/uploads/2014/02/Android-Versions-History.jpg)

 What do I need to become an Android developer?
-The short answer is you'll need Java language and Android Studio, which is an IDE (integrated development environment).
-And of course a smart brain.
+The short answer is you'll need the Java language and Android Studio, which is an IDE (integrated development environment).
+And of course a smart brain!
 Some will ask, do I have to have an Android device to be a developer?
 No, you don't.
 Even though last year our students were given Moto 360s (Moto E2s the year before, all free of charge), you don't have to own an Android device.

 ## A step-by-step tutorial